 This episode is sponsored by Ahrefs – find out how to win a free annual subscription below.

-Ewen’s background is a builder, building websites from the ground up – his perspective was it made more sense to hold rather than sell.
+Ewen’s background is a builder, building and flipping websites from the ground up – his perspective was it made more sense to hold rather than sell.

 I’ve recently published a post with the opposite perspective documenting a website flipping model.